 Queercore begin?
 Could you provide us with a little history?

 Scott Crary: So the lore goes, two pretty punk kids named G.B.
 Jones and Bruce LaBruce were bored in the grey wilds of Toronto, Canada in the mid-1980’s and produced a ‘zine that rumored this amazing gay punk scene in the city.
 It was all fantasized and inflated, but the zines spread to cities far and wide and the myth became manifest.
-And little imitative scenes sprung up all North America, with queer punks gathering together to make music and films and literature.
+And little imitative scenes sprung up all over North America, with queer punks gathering together to make music and films and literature.
 Thing is, though…punk was always pretty gay.
 Queer culture was infused in the very foundation of punk.
 The word punk itself was originally street slang for someone who took it up the arse in prison.
 It was another way of saying: “fag”.
 Punk rockers took that term and crowned it noble.
 And go listen to Joey Ramone fantasize himself as a boy whore on the streets of NYC in the song 53rd & 3rd.
 Look at the NY Dolls in belligerent drag (and who were punk rock before there was punk rock).
 Tomato du Plenty of the Screamers, Darby Crash of the Germs…so many of punk’s founders were gay kids or came out of the queer underground.
 Queercore was really things coming full circle.
-The same way punk had embraced queer culture, young queers were starting to identity with punk culture.
+The same way punk had embraced queer culture, young queers were starting to identify with punk culture.
 And that…was a beautiful thing.